mpotts0201/dialr/README.md

 * When making a request, post, patch, or delete, sometimes the list of contacts reorders itself, making it confusing for the user.

-* Submit button on new contact modal loses correct positioning at certain view widths.
-OK on mobile and OK at large widths.
+* ~~Submit button on new contact modal loses correct positioning at certain view widths.
+OK on mobile and OK at large widths.~~
+    * **FIXED: Reformatted new contact form**

 ## Models/ERD